Communist3/Suicidal-Tamagotchi-Microbit/README.md

 # Tamagotchi-Microbit
 This is an old school tamagotchi remade using a BBC Microbit.
+The game involves a user trying to sustain and keep a creature alive.
+The creature will get sleepy and tired, and the player must feed and put the creature to bed to make it happy again.
+If it remains unhappy for too long, the creature will die and the game will be over, it also gets progressively more difficult as the creature leveles up and the game continues.
+We have made use of the two onboard buttons for the microbit.
+The button on the left(ButtonA) feeds the creature, while the button on the right(ButtonB) puts the creature to sleep.
 The code:

 from microbit import * <br>